Are you busy chasing social status, the trappings of power, climbing the corporate ladder…?

 Here are the stages:

-Have you ever joined a new company, a new club, or went back to an old social environment after many years, for example going back to your family?
+Have you ever joined a new company, a club, or went back to an old social environment after many years?

 You probably felt it was petty and you felt “superior”.

 It’s because the pond hasn’t gotten into you, yet.

 But don’t worry… It will.

 2. The Exciting “I’m In” Pond Days

 But when you started sticking with that social pond, people automatically start treating you more like an insider.

 Maybe the compliment you, ask your opinion and made you part of their internal dealings.

 You feel like you’re moving ahead in that pond, you’re playing the politics, you’re excited and you want to keep advancing further and further.